schurgan/domoticz-BSR/README.md

 ## Installation and Setup
-- a running Domoticz, tested with 4.10717 and 2020.1
+- a running Domoticz, tested with 2025.2
-- Python 3
+- Python 3.11
-- install needed python modules:
-  - beautifullsoup4 aka bs4
-  - you can use `sudo pip3 install -r requirements.txt`
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project